kalgynirae/recipes/chicken_curry.md

 ## Step 5: Finish it up

 * 1/4 cup heavy cream
-* 1/2 tsp dried fenugreek leaves, crumbled (or ground)
-* salt to taste
+* salt/MSG to taste

+Mix these and the remaining spices into the curry.
 Serve over basmati rice.

 [1]: http://www.seriouseats.com/2011/01/the-food-lab-real-french-onion-dip-homemade-super-bowl-recipe.html